 The final list of Ballot Drop Box locations is published in the County Voter Information Guide.
-See the Appendices for a list and a map of the locations used during the 2022 election cycle.
+See Appendices B and H for a list and a map of the locations used during the 2022 election cycle.
 (Ballot Drop Boxes locations are subject to change, based on the availability of the location host.)